Effective Coverage Helps Protect Renters Across Alabama

 Who Is Effective Coverage?

-Effective Coverage is the only national provider of renters insurance with a focus on making it easy to get covered.
-Your premium dollars don’t go to advertising, they go directly to providing the coverage you deserve.
-The underwriting process is simple, and you can be covered in just sixty seconds.
-Whether you want to buy renters insurance online or speak with an insurance expert on the phone, we want to empower you to get covered and then get on with your life.
-Insurance should be easy.
+Effective Coverage is the only national provider of renters insurance, and our agents are experts in this specific area of insurance.
+Unlike other national insurance companies, Effective Coverage does not spend your premium dollars on advertising, but rather on providing the coverage you deserve.
+Whether you prefer to buy renters insurance online or speak with an insurance expert over the phone, we empower our clients to get educated, get covered and get on with their lives.

 Why Do I Need Alabama Renters Insurance?

-Renters insurance in Alabama covers your personal property against many different named perils which are listed in the policy.
-Effective Coverage policies offer replacement cost coverage, so you can go buy new property to replace what was lost to a fire or theft.
+Renters insurance in Alabama covers your personal property against many different perils, all of which are listed on your policy.
+Effective Coverage policies offer replacement cost coverage, so you can buy new property to replace anything lost to a fire or theft.

 How Does Renters Insurance In Alabama Protect Me?